The essential guide for new radiology trainees

 Essential books for ST1

 We feel there are two books no ST1 should live without.
 These two books cover the essential anatomy and physics to help you prepare for the First FRCR exam.
-The first is Weir's Imaging Atlas of Human Anatomy, a complete radiology anatomy atlas and essential for revising the anatomy component of the exam.
-The second is Farr's Physics for Medical Imaging, which covers the vast majority of the physics component of the exam.
+The first is Weir’s Imaging Atlas of Human Anatomy, a complete radiology anatomy atlas and essential for revising the anatomy component of the exam.
+The second is the FRCR Physics Notes, a set of beautiful notes specifically for ST1 trainees explaining even the most complicated concept in an easy-to-follow way.

 Of course, there are many other excellent books that are useful for revision and these should be considered in conjunction with the above two books when preparing for the exam.
 These can be found on the First FRCR exam page alongside other hints and tips for taking the exam.